 In the winter of 2018/19 I became the first person to paddle a canoe down the Holy Ganges, from Haridwar to Kolkata.
-It was an awesome experience and for someone who despite being an endurance athlete, had never paddled a canoe on multi-day trips, this was an exhilarating experience.
+It was an awesome experience and for someone who had never paddled a canoe on multi-day trips, this was an exhilarating experience.
 I was in no hurry, took it easy, and stayed for longer than planned at villages where I was welcomed with open arms.
 I stopped to see the sights and sounds in so many wonderful places that dot the banks of the holy river.
-Met people, made friends, and finally docked my boat in Kolkata three months later, a couple of weeks beyond my intended plan.
+Met people, made friends, and finally docked my boat in Kolkata a couple of weeks beyond my intended plan.
 I am now taking my second trip down the holy river.
-In 2022 I will again be a NOMAD ON THE GANGES.
+I will again be a NOMAD ON THE GANGES.

 If you have not yet seen the documentary on the previous journey down the Ganges, you can see it here …